testiumjs/testiumjs.github.io/api/wd/index.md

 The executed script is required to return a Promise.

-Returns a Promise of the given function, invoked on the webdriver side (so you can not bind its `this` object or access context variables via lexical closure).
+Returns a Promise of the given function, invoked on the webdriver side (so you cannot bind its `this` object or access context variables via lexical closure).
-If you provided `args`, testium will marshal them as JSON and pass them to the function in the given order.
+If you provided `args`, Testium will marshal them as JSON and pass them to the function in the given order.

-Note: NOT supported on PhantomJS
+**Note: NOT supported on PhantomJS**

 #### Example: Fetch the data